aferaudo/user_policy_server/README.md

 You can find the variant of osMUD implementation [here](https://github.com/aferaudo/osmud).
 If the implementation doesn't work is because is still in a developing phase, so try the branch **testing**.

-Futhermore, I'll provide a paper (it is still in review) that describe the different Proof-of-Concept present at the time of writing this software.
+Futhermore, [here](https://arxiv.org/pdf/2004.08003.pdf) you can find a white paper that describes in details this architecture and gives an overview of the exisisting MUD technologies.
 You can also find some tests on the performance of this architecture.